madebysimon/OPUS/About/index.md

 - Maximise your psychological capital and gain quality of life improvements and competitive advantage across the board.
 - manage life-domain-balance
 - train your Motivation: willpower (goal-directed determination) and waypower (planning of ways to meet goals)

-Our Services
-Our Mission / Manifesto
-Pricing
-Locations & Hours
-Policies

 improved services and better client outcomes